GovTechSG/adex-ug/User Guide/Dashboard.md

 ![Image not Available](/assets/Fig39a.png)

-*In **Members** tab, user can view the list of the team members, search by member details and edit assigned roles*.
+*In **Members** tab, you can view the list of the team members, search by member details and edit assigned roles*.

 To **view the list of team members**: